Welcome to the Worldwide Greathead family my One-Name Study - Person Page 113

 #2810

-Josephine N Wissa married Christopher Newman Frere-Smith, son of Percival Frere-Smith and Adrienne Sylvia Naftel, in 1956 in London, England, Josephine was Christophers first wife.3 She married Benedict J Conrad in 1963 in Kensington, London, England.4
+Josephine N Wissa married Christopher Newman Frere-Smith, son of Percival Frere-Smith and Adrienne Sylvia Naftel, in 1956 in London, England.3 She married Benedict J Conrad in 1963 in Kensington, London, England.4

 Sources of Information